quaerus/deppth/README.md

     deppth ex ZeusUpgrade -s

+### Pack (pk)

+    deppth pack -s source_dir -t pkg_path

+Packs a directory into a package.

+*source_dir*: The path to a folder containing the output of a previous extract *pkg_path*: File to create.
+Should include the .pkg extension.
+Will also create a .pkg_manifest to go with it

+The idea would be to run extract, then edit the files, then run pack on the folder created by extract.

  ## SGGPIO

 The public interface for this is not quite ready for consumption yet, so this space is mostly blank for now.
 I'm working on it, I promise!
 In the meantime, check out the source code and documentation (download the docs folder and open sggpio.html in a browser) for an idea of what this can do.